dbohdan/s2png/README.md

 ### *nix

 1\.
 Install the build dependencies.
-On Debian and Ubuntu run `sudo apt install build-essential git libgd2-noxpm-dev pkg-config`.
+On Debian and Ubuntu run `sudo apt install build-essential git libgd-dev pkg-config`.
 On FreeBSD run `sudo pkg install git gmake libgd pkgconf`.

 2\.
 Clone the repository and `cd` into it.